 - Vatican City/Holy See — Although most governmental duties are the domain of the President of the Pontifical Commission and the Secretariat of State of the Holy See, the pope has absolute power over every branch of government, making him the only absolute monarch in Europe.

 - United Kingdom — The world's best-known monarchy is also one of its most peculiar thanks to the country's history of imperialism.
-Despite her largely ceremonial role, the U.K.'s Queen Elizabeth II is technically the queen of not just one, but fifteen sovereign states, including former British territories New Zealand, Australia, and Canada.
+Despite his largely ceremonial role, the U.K.'s King Charles III is technically the king of not just one, but fifteen sovereign states, including former British territories New Zealand, Australia, and Canada.
 This is actually one fewer than in previous years, as the would-be sixteenth country, Barbados, elected its first president in 2021.

 - Andorra — The only existing diarchy in the world, Andorra has two monarchs who rule in tandem—neither of whom are actually from Andorra.
 The first is the President of France (Emmanuel Macron as of 2021), who automatically becomes a Prince of Andorra as well.
 The second is the Bishop of Urgell (Archbishop Joan-Enric Vives Sicília in 2021), who is appointed by the pope.
 Andorra is also the only monarchy to employ an ex officio system of succession, which means the title will pass to the next people to hold the offices of President of France and Bishop of Urgell, rather than the current princes' children.